graphile/crystal/grafast/website/grafast/step-library/dataplan-pg/pgUnionAll.md

 This configuration object has the following entries:

-- `sourceByTypeName` - (required) a map from GraphQL type name to the relevant `PgSource` from which matching records can be fetched.
+- `sourceByTypeName` - (required) a map from GraphQL type name to the relevant `PgResource` from which matching records can be fetched.
 - `members` - (optional) a list of details of the sources and relationship paths to combine in the `union all` statement; each entry in `members` will become another `union all`'d `select` statement.
 If unspecified, we'll generate